ilanospalik/Terraform-Project-1/README.md

 # Terraform-Project-1

-The purpose of the project is to create a full Devops work environment with several tools already integrated into an EC2 instance on AWS using Terraform AND Ansible.
+The purpose of this project is to create a "full Devops" work environment with several tools that are already integrated into an EC2 instance on AWS, using Terraform AND Ansible.

-Using Terraform
+Using Terraform:

 Created a VPC